SahanUday/jaseci/jac-client/jac_client/examples/onelang-for-js-devs/list-utills.md

 This guide covers array and list methods for developers familiar with JavaScript.

-> **Full Examples**: See the comp working examples at [jac-client-examples/list-utils](https://github.com/jaseci-labs/jac-client-examples/tree/main/list-utils)
+> **Full Examples**: See the complete working examples at [jac-client-examples/list-utils](https://github.com/jaseci-labs/jac-client-examples/tree/main/list-utils)

 ---